VincentVanlaer/mesa-school-labs/content/friday/lab-1.md

 The files you've downloaded will be a template version of the files you need to run this lab.
 First we will need to add a few lines to the inlist that runs the star (`inlist_1M_star`).

-#### star_job
+#### `&star_job`

-Notice that we are starting from a 1Msun TAMS model called `tams.mod`.
+Notice that we are starting from a $M_\odot$ TAMS model called `tams.mod`.
 That TAMS model is non-rotating, but this isn't an issue for our rotating model.
 We initialize the rotation at TAMS in order to save time in the simulation.
 In your science, you should initialize rotation in a place that makes sense for the problem you are working on.
 For our purposes, this will be fine as we only care about rotation on the RGB phase.

 We will initialize rotation in the `&star_job` portion of the inlist.
 There are many options in MESA for this ([see docs here for an example](https://docs.mesastar.org/en/latest/reference/star_job.html#new-rotation-flag)).
 We will initialize our rotation as a solid body by setting an initial $\Omega/\Omega_{crit}$ which will be constant across the star.